 PREGNANCY OR STDs: Most AE studies did not measure program effects on pregnancy or STDs and none were found.
-However, the increases in teen abstinence produced by seven AE programs would be expected to cause reductions in teen pregnancy and STDs, though these effects were not measured.
+However, the increases in teen abstinence produced by seven AE programs would be expected to cause reductions in teen pregnancy and STDs, though these effects were not measured in the studies.